 Maintaining a Healthy Mouth

 The best way to avoid the type of dental disease historically blamed on a tooth worm is to maintain a healthy mouth.
-You can do this by brushing twice daily with a toothpaste, like Colgate Total® Daily Repair toothpaste which repairs teeth and early gum damage, flossing daily and rinsing with an antibacterial mouthwash.
+You can do this by brushing twice daily with a toothpaste to repair teeth and early gum damage, flossing daily and rinsing with an anti-germ mouthwash.
 Visit your dentist every six months for a check-up and have any damaged teeth examined and treated as soon as you become aware of them.

 Don't let superstition cloud your judgment.
-Get the dental care you need and practice good oral hygiene to keep your smile beautiful and your breath fresh year-round.
+Get the dental care you need and practise good oral hygiene to keep your smile beautiful and your breath fresh year-round.